DillusPickle/Tall-bedrock/README.md

 Adds a music disc concept by Naps the Block on YouTube to Minecraft bedrock edition

-it is the music disc 11 and has a custom texture
+it is the music disc 11 and has a custom texture and name (*English US only*)

 as to how to install it search it up on youtube